 Heading south from the majestic Victoria Falls venture through the beautiful wilderness of Botswana and Namibia before ending in Swakopmund.
 On this 15 day tour take in some of Southern Africa's most incredible landscapes and national parks including Chobe, Etosha and the Okavango Delta.

 On arrival into Victoria Falls, you will be met and transferred to your lodge.
-In the afternoon we have a relaxing sunset cruise on the mighty Zambezi River, basking in the afterglow of the day.
+In the afternoon we enjoy a tour of the Falls and a relaxing sunset cruise on the mighty Zambezi River, basking in the afterglow of the day.
 This evening meet your guide and the rest of the group for a pre-departure meeting.

 To partake in some of the exciting optional activities on offer in Victoria Falls we recommend arriving a day or two earlier.

 Victoria Falls - Chobe National Park, Botswana.
-The morning of day 2 is at leisure to take an optional tour of Victoria Falls or Mosi oa Tunya - “the smoke that thunders”.
-A mid-morning departure takes us from Victoria Falls in Zimbabwe on to Botswana for the next two nights.
+After a morning at leisure, a mid-morning departure takes us from Victoria Falls in Zimbabwe on to Botswana for the next two nights.
 You will have the remainder of the day at leisure or to partake in optional activities.

 On day 3 we rise early for a morning game drive in Chobe National Park, the second largest park in Botswana covering 10,566 km2.
 Chobe has one of the greatest concentrations of elephant found on the African continent.
 In the afternoon we go on a cruise on the Chobe River, a truly unforgettable experience and one of the best ways to view the wildlife and the spectacular sunset.